-Abstract.
-This article discusses Northwestern Mutual’s SAFe adoption from the perspective of the lead consulting company leading the adoption.
-It starts with how the implementation was done and, in particular, cover those things that were done that were not in SAFe at the time but were common practice for Net Objectives.
-It will discuss what worked, what could have been better, and what we would have done differently if we were to do it again.
-It’ll close with what we can learn from this engagement and provide some resources for further reading.
+It starts with how the implementation was done, discusses what worked, what could have been better, and what we would have done differently if we were to do it again.
+It closes with what we can learn from this engagement and provide some resources for further reading.

-The bottom line is that even though SAFe has improved over the last 6 years, there are still several key things that are either not addressed or could be improved.
+The bottom line is that even though SAFe has improved over the last several years, there are still several key practices and perspectives that are not addressed or could be improved.
 The bottom line is that SAFe is a framework for project management at scale.
 It may be a good start, but it should not be the targeted end state.
-As a framework, follow Bruce Lee’s advice – “Absorb what is useful, discard what is useless, and add what is specifically your own.”
+As a framework, follow Bruce Lee’s advice, “Absorb what is useful, discard what is useless, and add what is specifically your own.”

 SAFe at Northwestern Mutual

 In 2012, Northwestern Mutual was looking for a company with SAFe experience to guide them in their Lean-Agile transformation via SAFe.
-We basically won the bid in a two way competition mostly on the basis of our experience with Lean-Agile and our understanding of SAFe.
+Net Objectives won the bid in a two way competition mostly on the basis of their experience with Lean-Agile and our understanding of SAFe.

-We had been doing something like SAFe for years – having started using Lean methods in 2005 on the basis of our deep experience with systems-thinking.
-I had met with Dean Leffingwell in 2011 about joining forces since, at the time, he and our company had had more successful large scale Agile transformations than anyone else I knew.
-I liked SAFe for several reasons, but the most were:
+They had been doing something like SAFe for years – having started using Lean methods in 2005 on the basis of their deep experience with systems-thinking.
+Al Shalloway had met with Dean Leffingwell in 2011 about joining forces since, at the time, he and Net Objectives had more successful large scale Agile transformations than anyone else.
+Al liked SAFe for several reasons, but the most were:

-I wasn’t particularly worried about its supposed heaviness since we’d be running the transformation.
-I brought in Jennifer Fawcett from SAI to provide deeper experience with SAFe itself (in particular, the planning event).
+Al wasn’t particularly worried about its supposed heaviness since he’d be running the transformation.
+He brought in Jennifer Fawcett from SAI to provide deeper experience with SAFe itself (in particular, the planning event).